BestTimesToVisit.com Logo

 Berlin's extensive U-Bahn (underground) and S-Bahn (overground) network is the backbone of public transport, connecting virtually every corner of the city.
 They are efficient, frequent, and the best way to cover longer distances quickly.

-Tip:Download the BVG Fahrinfo app or the Jelbi app for real-time schedules and ticket purchasing.
-Always validate your ticket *before* boarding by stamping it in the small red or yellow machines on the platform or inside the train/tram.
+Tip:Download the BVG Fahrinfo app for real-time schedules and route planning.
+Always validate your paper ticket *before* entering the platform area by stamping it in the small red or blue machines.
 Inspectors are common, and fines are steep (€60).
-Avoid standing in the doorway; move to the center of the carriage to let others pass.
+Avoid standing in the middle of doors when boarding or alighting; move to the sides.

 Trams are a fantastic way to see the city at a slower pace, especially in the eastern parts of Berlin where they are more prevalent.
-They are great for shorter hops within neighborhoods or for a more scenic journey.
+They offer a more relaxed journey and often pass by interesting neighborhoods.

 Walking